 SLU has the oldest psychology department at a Jesuit university and has offered psychology courses for more than 100 years.
 Students pursuing a psychology degree will find support in approximately 300 fellow undergraduate students and 100 fellow graduate students, making it one of the most popular programs at SLU.
 More than 25 faculty members provide mentorship and research opportunities for students, as well.

 Psychology offers you the chance to explore your own interests and develop your abilities through research and study.
-Based in a strong liberal arts background, areas of study can venture into social psychology, organizational psychology, educational psychology and psychology and the law.
-Regardless of what courses you choose as part of the program, you will develop evaluation skills and an enhanced understanding of yourself, uniquely preparing you to make a difference.
+Based in a strong liberal arts background, areas of study can venture into social psychology, industrial-organizational psychology, developmental psychology, cognitive neuroscience and psychology and the law.
+Regardless of what courses you choose as part of the program, you will develop evidence-based reasoning and critical thinking skills and an enhanced understanding of yourself, uniquely preparing you to make a difference.

 The department’s two centers, the Center for the Application of Behavioral Sciences and the Psychological Services Center, promote community service.
-You can also gain valuable, hands-on experience by assisting on faculty or graduate research projects, as well as conducting your own research.
-Get involved in student psychology group, Psi Chi, to meet classmates, explore the field and to be eligible for certain student awards.
+Some students can also gain valuable, hands-on experience by assisting on faculty or graduate research projects, as well as conducting your own research.
+Get involved in the student honors chapter of Psi Chi to meet classmates, explore the field and to be eligible for certain student awards.

 Our mission is to educate students in the discipline of psychology and its applications.

 We accomplish this by integrating empirical science, theory and practice, focused toward the understanding of the behavior and experience of individuals and groups, including the family, organizations and institutions.

 We encourage intellectual curiosity, critical thinking and ethical responsibility in our teaching, research, and practice.
 Our commitment to value-based, holistic education and our enthusiasm for psychology is realized in the products of our research, in our graduates, and in service to others locally, nationally and globally.